Skip navigation

 • Imagine the things that cause the anxiety, starting with the least fearful.
 Practice in real-life situations to help you overcome your fears.

 Certain medicines, often also used to treat depression, may be very helpful for this disorder.
 They work by preventing your symptoms or making them less severe.
 You must take these medicines every day.
-DO NOT stop taking them without talking with your provider.
+Do not stop taking them without talking with your provider.

 • Selective serotonin reuptake inhibitors (SSRIs) are most often the first choice of antidepressant.